-A recent study by Scott Brinker shows a scant 19% of executives believed that their cloud providers were even 75% compliant with their security practices.
+A recent study by Scott Brinker shows a scant 19 percent of executives believed that their cloud providers were even 75 percent compliant with their security practices.
 With increasing scrutiny and penalties for violations and the unspoken premise for SaaS (bypass your internal IT), it’s a real question whether SaaS models are even viable in the enterprise unless they seriously up their security game.

 How to strike the right balance brings the issue of the cloud security perimeter surrounding data to the forefront.
 When an enterprise moves its customer data to a vendor’s cloud solution, it puts its faith in that vendor’s security perimeter.